mosaicnetworks/evm-lite-js/example/interacting-contract.md

 	);

 	// logs are automatically parsed from the receipt
-	// so we can parse how much we contributed to make sure console.log(
+	// so we can parse how much we contributed to making sure console.log(
 		'Contributed: ',
 		contributeReceipt.logs[0].args.amount.toNumber()